lydell/LinkHints/CONTRIBUTING.md

 ### Chrome

-You can install Link Hints as an “unpacked” extension, as mentioned in the [Development](#development) section.
+You can install Link Hints as an “unpacked” extension, as mentioned in the [Manual workflow in Chrome](#manual-workflow-in-chrome) section.

 However, for daily use you might not want to depend on the `compiled/` directory to always exist and contain correct files.
 For example, if you run `npm run build:firefox`, the `compiled/` directory will contain Firefox-specific code and won’t work in Chrome.